xiaoqixian/rustvm/README.md

 When we run into the `MAKE_FUNCTION` operation code, we just connect the function name with the function's bytecodes.
 The actual `FuntionObject` and the new frame are not created until with the `CALL_FUNCTION` operation code.

+A function object should contain the following members:

+- func code: CodeObject of the function
+- func name
+- flags: for latter usage